About

 President

-David earned a BS and MA in Economics from Florida International University (graduating Phi Beta Kappa), a JD from the University of Houston Law Center, and is a licensed attorney in the State of Texas.
+David earned a BS and MA in Economics from Florida International University, and a JD from the University of Houston Law Center.

 Gary Greenberg